 Growth hacking is a secret book full of secrets for growth

 The reality is that growth hacking is more about the mindset than it is a book of secrets.
-In fact, it isn’t a book of secrets because if there was anything like that then all startups and new businesses would use this book to be successful.
-Most growth hackers will have their mindsets focused on the growth aspects of your product, some of which you as a founder or as a company may have set aside to focus on product tweaks and implementations.
+In fact, it isn’t a book of secrets because if there was anything like that then all startups.
+New businesses would use this book to be successful.
+Most growth hackers will have their mindsets focused on the growth aspects of your product.
+Some of which you as a founder or as a company may have set aside to focus on product tweaks and implementations.

 Growth hacking is an entirely new phenomenon

 First of all it isn’t a phenomenon, secondly, it isn’t new.
 It has existed for as long as Hi5, Facebook, Twitter, Zynga, AirBnB and Dropbox have existed.
 It may be a new title but not an entirely new thing.

 Growth hacking is marketing

 Marketing and growth hacking are related, obviously, but none is the other.
 Growth hacking is entirely different from marketing in the ways we have looked at earlier in this article.
 Marketing involves advertising and usually requires massive financial budgets and large teams.
 Growth hacking is everything we have said before we got to the myths section.
 It definitely didn’t involve large marketing budgets or building huge growth hacking teams.
 However, let it be known that the goals that marketing seeks to achieve are usually the same for growth hacking.
 The tactics used in marketing and growth hacking are totally different.

 Growth hacking must use huge networks